Jack Unterweger: Pardon campaign and release

 In 1985, a campaign to pardon and release Unterweger from prison commenced.
-Austrian President Rudolf Kirchschläger (SPÖ/ÖVP) refused the petition when it was presented to him, citing the court-mandated minimum of fifteen years' prisonment.
+Austrian President Rudolf Kirchschläger (SPÖ/ÖVP) refused the petition when it was presented to him, citing the court-mandated minimum of fifteen years' imprisonment.
 Writers, artists, journalists and politicians agitated for a pardon, including Jelinek and German novelist Günter Grass, along with the editor of Manuskripte magazine, Alfred Kolleritsch.

 Unterweger was released on 23 May 1990, after the required minimum fifteen years of his sentence.
 Upon his release, Purgatory was taught in Austrian schools and his stories for children were performed on Austrian radio.
 Unterweger himself hosted television programmes which discussed criminal rehabilitation and worked as a journalist for the public broadcaster ORF, where he reported on stories concerning the very murders for which he was later found guilty.
+His attempts at playwriting outside of prison were critically panned.
+Wilhelm Hengstler, who directed the film adaptation of Unterweger's book, described Unterweger as having no interest in literature besides his own, commenting "Jack only loved Jack".

 Serial killings

 Czechoslovakia

-On 14 September 1990, less than three months following his release, Unterweger met 30-year-old butcher shop employee Blanka Bočková while in Prague.
-Bočková's body was found the next morning near the Vltava River, with signs of both manual and ligature strangulation.
+On 14 September 1990, less than three months following his release, Unterweger met 20-year-old butcher shop employee Blanka Bočková while in Prague.
+Bočková had an argument with her husband Zdeněk before the encounter, after which she was last seen by her acquaintance Martin Moijzis, walking towards Wenceslas Square with a well-dressed middle-aged man.
+Bočková's body was found the next morning near the Vltava River, 15 km south of Prague, with signs of both manual and ligature strangulation.